1. Tax-free bonds

 Redeeming the tax-free bond is not difficult if you have completed the tenure.
 However, you cannot withdraw your bond before 10-20 years, only trade it on stock exchanges to another investor.
 The entity that issued the bond in the first place cannot buy it back either.
 And the profit you make after the sale is taxable under Section 112.
 Hence, the gains you get after selling the bond before one year is taxable as per your income tax slab.
 Trading it after one year without indexation will attract 10% LTCG on gains.
 With indexation, the tax will be 20% post one year.

 Conclusively, the options to invest in tax-free bonds offer fixed tax-free income at low risk.
 They are easily liquid via trading of these bonds in secondary markets before the maturity period.
-However, the government hasn’t notified on issuance of these bonds since 2016.
+However, the government hasn’t notified on the issuance of these bonds since 2016.
 So, investors need to be aware of tenure and interest rate if they are considering those by PSU companies.